vplesko/OrbLang/README.md

 };
 ```

-This may be compiled to an executable with:
+This can be compiled to an executable with:

 ```
 ./orbc main.orb main